Declan Donnelly ‘heartbroken’ after death of his brother Father Dermott age 55 - NewsBreak

 “Please pray for the repose of his soul and keep his family, especially his mother, in your prayers at this difficult time.”

-Fr Dermott recently celebrated his 30th anniversary of service to his parish and community, where he was best known for his work with young people and youth ministry.

-He was a member of the clergy for St Joseph’s Church in Stanley, County Durham.

-Hexham and Newcastle Bishop Robert Byrne said “he will be sorely missed for his energy, enthusiasm and ability to engage with all who met him”.
+Hexham and Newcastle Bishop Robert Byrne said he will be “greatly missed in the diocese for his sterling work with youth, on both a diocesan and national level”.

-He added: “This is particularly true in his work with young people and youth ministry in the Diocese – bringing many disadvantaged and dispirited young people to Christ.

-“He truly lived his faith, and in doing so gave so much to others.

-Bishop Robert noted that as Fr Dermott was born and bred within the Hexham and Newcastle diocese he, and his extended family, were well known to the local community.

-He added: “Our prayers and condolences should go out to those who will be grieving so strongly at this moment.”

-Stanley, Dipton & Byermoor Catholic Parishes also shared the news and asked for parishioners to “pray for the repose of his soul”.
+Stanley, Dipton & Byermoor Catholic Parishesï»¿ also shared the news and asked for parishioners to “pray for the repose of his soul”.

 The group announced on Thursday that Fr Dermott was “extremely unwell” in hospital and had requested prayers for him.